lalakitchen/EasyHard-FSD/README.md

 ## 🧠 Method Summary

 ### 1. Baseline Training
-A fingerprint PAD model is trained using all available training samples without curriculum learning.
+A fingerprint model is trained using all available training samples without curriculum learning.

 ### 2. Hard Sample Mining (HMM)
 Samples are ranked by classification loss, and the top **η% hardest samples** are selected for focused learning.